 The collapse of Soviet Union probably had a similar effect on its former citizens like that to Europeans who witnessed WWI.
 Country collapsed.
 People didn't know what to do in life anymore, they didn't know what the world and life are becoming, some of their became were obsolete, other values were constantly attacked by the new order.
 I lived in Ukraine among the lost generation.
 Imagine growing up in one world for 30 years and then that world would disappear in one day.
 Not everyone was able to successfully adapt to this world.
 This transition is still in progress 25 years later.

-I’m not sure I realized these parallels reading Hemingway and Remarque back then, but it probably doesn’t matter.
-I was magnetized by these books anyway.
+I'm not sure I realized these parallels reading Hemingway and Remarque back then, but it probably doesn't matter.
+I was magnetized by those authors anyway.

 Around 2010 several things happened.
-First, I’ve read enough of Hemingway and Remarque and I didn’t know what to read next.
+First, I've read enough of Hemingway and Remarque and I didn't know what to read next.
 Second, I left Ukraine and my access to physical books in Ukrainian and Russian languages was limited.
 At that time I was reading technical books in English but I have never read a full fiction book in my non-native language.
-Next few years were periods of struggle with both finding books I would want to read and starting reading books in English.
+Next few years was period of struggle with both finding books I would want to read and starting reading books in English.
 Only around 2014, I was comfortable enough with reading books in English.
-And only in 2016 I discovered a lot of books that I was excited to read.
+And only in 2016 I discovered many books that I was excited to read.